Why Truth and Reconciliation Matters

 What are the Distinctions between Truth and Reconciliation and Equity, Diversity and Inclusion?

 It’s important to understand the distinctions between the Law Society’s work in the area of Truth and Reconciliation and in that of equity, diversity and inclusion.
-While there may be overlapping themes within each area of focus, there are also significant differences between the two.
+While there are intersections within each area of focus, there are also significant distinctions between the two.

 The mandate of the Equity, Diversity and Inclusion Advisory Committee (EDIAC) focuses on monitoring and making policy recommendations on a broad range of issues affecting equity, diversity and inclusion and mental health in the legal profession and the justice system, including matters related to gender and race discrimination and other systemic barriers that individuals from equity-deserving groups face.